 After monthly expenses have been paid you may be left with excess cash in your checking account.
 Many individuals allow these funds to build up at the bank without a second thought.
 In this low-interest rate environment, rates offered by many banks aren’t keeping pace with inflation.
 It’s important to have a safety net of resources should an emergency arise, but at what point are you sitting on too much cash?

-Priority 3: Once an adequate emergency fund has been established and you have no high-interest rate debt to worry about, consider investing in a brokerage account.
+- Consider investing in a brokerage account once you have established an adequate emergency fund and you have no high-interest rate debt to worry about.